 Mrs Lisa Vis

-I became a co-opted Governor in September of this year.
+I became a co-opted Governor in September of 2018.
 I grew up on the Island and attended both Nine Acres and Medina High School.
 After leaving the Sixth Form I left the Island to attend Drama School in London.

 Although initially trained as an actor, I retrained as a teacher in Further Education, and I worked in Sixth Forms in both London and Hampshire teaching Drama.
 My family and I returned to the Island 10 years ago as I wanted my children to have a childhood close to their extended family.
 My current role is in marketing, and I am hoping to use my skills to help the School’s great reputation spread far and wide.
 I became interested in being a Governor last year after wanting to use my skills to help the community in which I grew up.